Skip to navigation Skip to content

 Job Seeker Snapshot factors for torture and trauma 001-02050060

 This document explains the Job Seeker Snapshot factors for job seekers who have experienced torture and trauma face severe barriers to finding employment.
-To accurately assess this barrier, these job seekers need to be identified during the Job Seeker Snapshot interview so they can be referred to an Employment Services Assessment (ESAt) Assessor for further assessment and the allocation of additional points to their Job Seeker Snapshot score.
+To accurately assess this barrier, these job seekers need to be identified during the Job Seeker Snapshot interview so they can be referred to specialist services for refugees or an Employment Services Assessment (ESAt), if appropriate.

 Possible indicators of torture and trauma